AaronOpfer/capsuleer.app/README.md

 [You will need to create an application with EVE](https://developers.eveonline.com/applications) and get the `client_id` and `client_secret`, and install them into `esi.conf`.
 You'll need to specify a callback URL with CCP; It should be `<http or https>://<whatever your canonical hostname is>/callback`.

+## Python

+Python 3.11 is required to run the main webserver and several "offline" scripts.
+It's likely newer versions than Python 3.11 will work too.
+The easiest way to get Python 3.11 on an arbitrary system is likely to use miniconda.
+To create the venv, run `./recreate-venv.sh`.

+## JavaScript

+Node 18.12.1 is required.
+It's likely newer versions will work too.
+The easiest way to get the right version of node is likely to install `nvm`.
+Then, a production build can of the front-end can be made with `npx webpack --config webpack.prod.js`.

+## Postgres

+Postgres 13 is what is currently being used to develop this application.
+It seems likely that a wide variety of versions will work, as our usage of postgres is generally not sophisticated.
+A schema dump can be found in `schema.sql`.

 ## `offline/` directory

 The offline directory contains scripts for generating static data used by various parts of the app.